orb-lang/espalier/doc/md/peg/metis.md

   - ruleSet:  A set containing the name of all defined rules\.

-  - dupe:  An array of any rule synth which has been duplicated later, this reflects the semantics of lpeg which overwrites a `V"rule"` definition if it sees a second one\.
+  - dupe:  An array of any rule synth which has been duplicated later\.
+The tools follow the semantics of lpeg, which overwrites a `V"rule"` definition if it sees a second one\.

   - surplus:  An array of any rule which isn't referenced by name on the